juandastic/nutri-agent-bot/README.md

 - The bot creates a new Google Sheet and begins recording your meals automatically
 - All your nutrition data is stored in your spreadsheet, which you can view, edit, or analyze however you want

+**Web Chat:**
+- Integrate NutriAgent into your web or mobile application using the REST API
+- Send text messages and images via HTTP requests
+- Retrieve conversation history to build your own chat interface
+- All the same AI-powered features available through the API
+- Users can connect their Google account through OAuth to enable automatic spreadsheet recording

 ## ✨ Features

+- **Multi-Platform Support**: Available on Telegram and via REST API for web/mobile integration
-- **Natural Language Processing**: Chat with the bot about your meals using everyday language
+- **Natural Language Processing**: Chat with the agent about your meals using everyday language
-- **Image Recognition**: Send photos of your meals and the bot will detect ingredients and estimate nutritional information
+- **Image Recognition**: Send photos of your meals and the agent will detect ingredients and estimate nutritional information
 - **Conversational Refinement**: Improve accuracy by adding context through conversation.
-For example, send a photo of french fries with a caption explaining they were air-fried instead of deep-fried, and the bot will adjust its nutritional estimation accordingly
+For example, send a photo of french fries with a caption explaining they were air-fried instead of deep-fried, and the agent will adjust its nutritional estimation accordingly
 - **Intelligent Meal Extraction**: AI-powered agent extracts nutrition information from both text messages and images
 - **Google Sheets Integration**: Automatically creates and updates a spreadsheet in your Google Drive
 - **OAuth Authentication**: Secure Google account connection using OAuth 2.0
 - **Conversational Interface**: Ask questions, get clarifications, and manage your nutrition goals through conversation
 - **Data Ownership**: All your data is stored in your own Google Sheet - you have full control and access
 - **Telegram Integration**: Access your nutrition tracker directly from Telegram, no separate app needed
+- **Web API**: Build custom web or mobile interfaces using the REST API endpoints
+- **Conversation History**: Retrieve past messages and conversation context via API

 ## 🚀 Getting Started